Esther-Guo/week1-ecdsa/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+## Takeaways
+1. This project simplifies the process by let user enter their private key on the website, so that the client side can run code to generate signature.
+But usually this signing process should be carried out by wallet.
+2. On the server side, it will receive `signature`, `msgHash`, `publicKey` etc. EXCEPT the private key.
+And with the info received, it is able to verify if the signature is signed by the person who owns the associated address, using `secp256k1.verify` method.
+3. Q: I still can't think of a way to detect if someone has intercepted the transfered data and resent them again.
+Clearly only verification is not enough.